dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 > These live estimates are based on 1) time of day, and 2) day of week.

 <br>
+<div id="visualization"></div>

 ## Go in-depth

-The line chart below allows you to explore and compare gym traffic at a more detailed level.
+The line chart below allows you to explore and compare gym traffic at a more granular level.

 <br>